Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Motivation

 \subsection{Preliminary}

-The techniques proposed in this paper are generally applicable to all large-scale 3DGS algorithms.
-However, we primarily use one large-scale 3DGS algorithm, HierarchicalGS~\cite{kerbl2024hierarchical}, as an example to demonstrate the effectiveness of our techniques.
-Here, we introduce its data representation and pipeline.

-HierarchicalGS introduces a hierarchical representation with two main purposes: first, it identifies the Gaussians inside the view frustum; second, it supports rendering at an appropriate level of detail.
-HierarchicalGS stores all Gaussians in a hierarchical data structure called \textit{LoD tree}, where each tree level represents a specific detail granularity (see \Fig{fig:hgs_pipeline}).
+\paragraph{LoD Tree.} All city-scale 3DGS algorithms require a hierarchical tree-like structure to represent the entire scene.
+This data structure serves two main purposes: first, it identifies the Gaussians inside the view frustum; second, it supports rendering at an appropriate level of detail.
+Here, we describe the most general form of this data structure, \textit{LoD tree}, where each tree level represents a specific detail granularity (see \Fig{fig:hgs_pipeline}).
 Each tree node contains a single Gaussian with an unfixed number of child nodes.
-Gaussians in lower levels are generally smaller and provide finer granularity.
+Gaussians in lower levels are generally smaller and provide finer details.